nuptechs/NuP-est/replit.md

 # Overview

-NuP-est is an AI-powered study management application that helps students organize their studies, track progress, and receive personalized AI-generated questions.
-The platform features a comprehensive study system with subjects, materials, goals, and analytics, built with a modern full-stack TypeScript architecture using React, Express, and PostgreSQL.
+NuP-est is an AI-powered adaptive study management platform that creates personalized learning experiences through deep user profiling and intelligent content delivery.
+The system guides users through a comprehensive setup process and provides an intuitive study hub with integrated AI tools, flashcards, knowledge base management, and progress tracking, all tailored to individual learning profiles.

 # User Preferences

 Preferred communication style: Simple, everyday language.
+User Experience Focus: Intuitive, guided workflows with minimal cognitive load.
+Design Philosophy: Clean, minimalist interfaces that prioritize user flow over feature complexity.

 # System Architecture

 ## Frontend Architecture

 The client is built with **React 18** and **TypeScript**, using **Vite** as the build tool and development server.
-The application follows a modern React patterns approach:
+The application follows a user-centric design approach:

 - **Routing**: Uses `wouter` for client-side routing with a simple, lightweight approach
 - **State Management**: Leverages **TanStack Query (React Query)** for server state management and caching
 - **UI Framework**: Implements **shadcn/ui** components with **Radix UI** primitives and **Tailwind CSS** for styling
 - **Forms**: Uses **React Hook Form** with **Zod** validation for type-safe form handling
 - **Authentication**: Client-side authentication state managed through React Query with automatic redirects
+- **User Experience**: Profile-driven interface that adapts to user study patterns and preferences
+- **Dashboard**: Centralized hub design with guided setup flow and intuitive tool access

 ## Backend Architecture